-Throughout the HITM experience, students will need to submit signed forms to the Honors Program, each which corresponds to a different stage in the HITM approval process.
-Signed HITM forms should be submitted through the HITM online portal unless the student originally applied to the HITM program on a paper application.
+Throughout the HITM experience, students will need to submit signed forms to the Honors Program, each of which corresponds to a different stage in the HITM approval process.
+Signed HITM forms should be submitted through the HITM online portal.
 Students can begin their HITM experience in the Fall, Spring, or Summer semesters.
-Remember that registration for HITM thesis credits is required for each semester of HITM.
+Remember that registration for HITM credit hours is required for each semester of HITM.

-1. Application Semester: Students should use the semester before the start of the HITM thesis project to prepare and submit their HITM application.
+1. Application Semester: Students should use the semester before the start of the HITM project to prepare and submit their HITM application.
 The Application Semester should therefore be at least three semesters before the student plans to graduate.

-The first step in beginning the HITM application is finding a thesis director.
-Most often, the thesis director is a tenured, tenure-track, or specialized faculty member at FSU.
-Visiting faculty members and post-doctorate researchers are also eligible to serve as a thesis director, so long as they will be at FSU for the duration of the student's honors thesis.
-In all instances, potential thesis directors must have a terminal degree in the field of study (a Ph.D. for most academic programs) or have graduate faculty status.
-Graduate students are not eligible to serve as a thesis director.
-See pages 13 and 14 of this Handbook for additional information about eligibility criteria for the thesis director and supervisory committee.
+The first step in beginning the HITM application is finding a faculty director.
+Most often, the faculty director is a tenured, tenure-track, or specialized faculty member at FSU.
+Visiting faculty members and post-doctorate researchers are also eligible to serve as a faculty director, so long as they will be at FSU for the duration of the student's HITM project.
+In all instances, potential faculty directors must have a terminal degree in the field of study (a Ph.D. for most academic programs) or have graduate faculty status.
+Graduate students are not eligible to serve as a faculty director.
+See pages 15 and 16 of this handbook for additional information about eligibility criteria for the faculty director and supervisory committee.

-Students should consider faculty they have enjoyed working with, either in major requirement classes taken with the faculty member or previous research projects completed in collaboration with the faculty member.
-More information about how to approach and talk with potential thesis directors can be found in Appendix D of this handbook.
-If a student is unsure about their options, they can reach out to their major's honors liaison for guidance.
+Students should consider inviting as directors faculty they have enjoyed working with in some capacity, whether through courses, mentoring, or collaboration on projects.
+More information about how to approach and talk with potential faculty directors can be found in Appendix D of this handbook.
+If a student is unsure about their options, they can reach out to the honors liaison in their major for guidance.

-Once a thesis director has been recruited, the student will work to clarify a working title for their proposed research project.
-Although this title may be changed, it should give a clear idea of what the student's proposed research will be about.
-The thesis director may also be able to share valuable insights on broadening or narrowing the scope of the proposed research
+After a faculty member has agreed to direct the project, the student should select a working title for their proposed research project.
+Although this title may be changed, it should give a clear idea of what the student's proposed research topic and scope will be about.
+The student should consult with the faculty director, who can share valuable insights on broadening or narrowing the scope of the proposed research

-The student will also need to discuss their timeline with the thesis director.
-They are required to complete a minimum of two semesters and six credit hours in order to earn HITM recognition.
+The student will also need to discuss their project timeline with the faculty director, depending on the timeline chosen for the project (two semesters minimum or three semesters maximum).
 These semesters must be consecutive, with the exception of the Summer semester if the student will not be on campus.
-The student can take up to nine credit hours of HITM thesis project work over three semesters, if necessary.
+The student may take up to nine credit hours of HITM project work, and/or may extend their HITM project over three semesters, if necessary.
 In addition, some departments have additional requirements students must meet, and students should consult with their departmental academic advisor for clarification about these departmental requirements.
-All HITM requirements must be met, including departmentally specific requirements (if any) and the oral defense, before graduation from FSU and conferral of the bachelor's degree.

-Once a thesis director has been recruited, a working title has been developed, and a timeline has been identified, the student must complete and submit the HITM application.
-The application must be approved and signed by the thesis director, the honors liaison for the student's major, and the department chair or area coordinator.
-Once these signatures have been obtained, the student must submit the application through the FSU Honors in the Major Online Portal.
+Once a faculty director has been recruited, a working title has been developed, and a timeline has been identified, the student must complete and submit the HITM application.
+The application must be approved and signed by the faculty director, the honors liaison for the student's major, and the department chair or area coordinator.
+Once these signatures have been obtained, the student must submit the application through the HITM online portal.

-Students who wish to begin their HITM thesis project must submit a signed copy of the HITM Application through the FSU Honors in the Major Online Portal by the 13th Friday of the semester prior to their planned first semester.
+Students who wish to begin their HITM project must submit a signed copy of the HITM Application through the HITM Online Portal by the 13th Friday of the semester prior to their planned first semester.